 Lead consultant anaesthetist, Dr Garcia working in a UK Intensive Care Unit.

 Daniel Stemen, Manager of Respiratory Care and Interventional Pulmonary Services, Keck Medical Center, California

 2 nurses who are working to treat COVID patients in Intensive Care.

 write us or contact us on our social media

-This design isn’t connected with Dyson or any other ventilator projects including Dyson CoVent.
+This design isn’t connected with dyson or any other ventilator projects including Dyson CoVent design.